Taken 2

-Taken 2 is a 2012 French action-thriller film directed by Olivier Megaton and starring Liam Neeson, Maggie Grace, Famke Janssen, Rade Šerbedžija, Leland Orser, Jon Gries, D.B.
+Taken 2 is a 2012 English-language French action-thriller film directed by Olivier Megaton and starring Liam Neeson, Maggie Grace, Famke Janssen, Rade Šerbedžija, Leland Orser, Jon Gries, D.B.
 Sweeney, and Luke Grimes.
 It follows retired CIA officer Bryan Mills as he ends up with his family in Istanbul, where he is kidnapped, along with his ex-wife, by the father of one of the men he killed while saving his daughter two years earlier.

 It is the sequel to the 2008 film Taken and the second installment in the Taken trilogy.
 Released on 3 October 2012 in France by EuropaCorp and 5 October 2012 in the United States by 20th Century Fox, the film grossed over $376 million at the box office, making it the highest grossing installment of the trilogy, but received negative reviews from critics.
 A third film, Taken 3, was released on 9 January 2015.

 Plot

 At the funeral of his son Marko and associates in Tropojë, Albanian mafia head and freelance terrorist Murad Hoxha vows to seek vengeance on his son's killer.
 Traveling to Paris with his men, he interrogates and tortures ex-French DGSE agent turned corrupt National Police officer Jean-Claude Pitrel, whose business card was found at the scene of Marko's death, but finds no information.
 He then bribes a corrupt police official for Pitrel's files and deduces that Pitrel's old friend, Bryan Mills, is responsible and is vacationing in Istanbul.

 Meanwhile, Bryan has just finished his three-day security job for a wealthy Saudi Arabian sheik in Istanbul and is surprised by his ex-wife, Lenore, and daughter, Kim, turning up to visit him.
 While going out for lunch with Lenore the next day, Bryan spots Murad's men following them.
 He tells Lenore to run and tries to outrun the Albanians but finally surrenders when they capture Lenore.
 Realizing that Kim is also a target, Bryan calls her at the hotel and tells her to hide in the closet to escape the kidnappers.
 She narrowly avoids capture when the kidnappers are forced to flee after they shoot two security guards.

 Regaining consciousness, Bryan finds himself zip tied to a pipe over his head in an empty basement.
 He uses a miniature cellphone hidden in his sock to contact Kim and instructs her to alert the American embassy; instead, she convinces him to let her help.
 Opening her father's equipment case, Kim takes a grenade and detonates it on a nearby rooftop; the resulting sound allows Bryan to instruct her on triangulating his location.